starvagrant/toh/toh.markdown/road_trip_in_red.md

 “Ok then, I have a few things to clear up.”

-Dr. Creed barrelled through the roads to the coffee shop.
+Dr. Creed barreled through the roads to the coffee shop.
 Perhaps incident number five would be a definitive break.
 Amongst the documents he wasn't supposed to have, the HADES card left in his office, the illness from an ancient past, and a trucker he had never talked to... there was a lot of explanations to go around.

 The doctor left his house without as much as a glare in the mirror, his thoughts trying to outrace his vehicle.
 A screeching blare brought him back to attention after he'd run a red light.
 Much as he wasn't sure about this new stranger, they'd be taking his car, not Creed's.
 Two near collisions and another new screw up in eight minutes had left him the impression that he might have been driving drunk.
 In any case, he didn't feel completely in the world.

 Walking into the coffee shop he felt he knew exactly the man to talk to.
 The man sat in a collared shirt tapping away at a laptop.
-The man was of Mediterrean extraction of some sort, he imagined him an Arab.
+The man was of Mediterranean extraction of some sort, he imagined him an Arab.
 He was six feet tall, broad, and maintained a well trimmed beard that suggested the explosion of beard he could have grown.
 He looked like the ancestor of a warrior tossed in a suit and with a laptop instead of a scimitar.
 This might not have bothered him if he had gotten the opportunity to approach and introduce himself.
 Instead the man approached him with intimidating purpose.

 “Jonathon Creed?” he asked.